-Due to resignation of a councillor, there is currently a vacancy on the parish council.
+Due to resignation of 2 councillors, there are currently 2 vacancies on the parish council.

 If you are interested in becoming a councillor or learning more about the role, please contact the clerk.

-The vacancy may be filled by co-option if no election is requested.
+The vacancies may be filled by co-option if no election is requested.

 QUALIFICATIONS TO BE A COUNCILLOR